asce-web/ascenews/wp-content/plugins/wp-paginate/readme.txt

 * title - The text/HTML to display before the pagination links
 * nextpage - The text/HTML to use for the next page link
 * previouspage - The text/HTML to use for the previous page link
-* before - The text/HTML to add before the pagination links
+* before - The text/HTML to add before the pagination links and title
 * after - The text/HTML to add after the pagination links
 * empty - Display before markup and after markup code even when the page list is empty
 * range - The number of page links to show before and after the current page